mono/website/docs/gui/index.md

 Homepage: [MonoMac](/docs/tools+libraries/libraries/monomac/)

-MonoMac is aimed at .Net/Mono developers that want to allow their users to have a native Mac OS X application experience.
-MonoMac allows developers to access the whole range of MacOS X APIs from C#, it is not limited to the AppKit GUI APIs.
+MonoMac is aimed at .Net/Mono developers that want to allow their users to have a native macOS application experience.
+MonoMac allows developers to access the whole range of macOS APIs from C#, it is not limited to the AppKit GUI APIs.

 The MonoMac APIs replaced the old CocoaSharp binding, which is now deprecated.

-Platforms: OSX
+Platforms: macOS

 Pros:

--   Native look and feel on MacOS X.
+-   Native look and feel on macOS.
 -   Substrate is well documented.

 Cons:

--   Not portable outside of MacOS X.
+-   Not portable outside of macOS.

 [Windows.Forms](/docs/gui/winforms/)
 ------------------------------------